Perryxubit/PatternMatcher/README.md

 # PatternMatcher
-little program to test your own regular expression!
+A little program to test your own regular expression!